unoplatform/uno/doc/articles/guides/creating-custom-controls.md

 ## Handling Platform-Specific Adjustments

 In some cases, custom control behavior might need adjustments based on the platform.
 Uno Platform provides the flexibility to handle platform-specific differences using conditional code in both XAML and C#.
-For XAML, platform-specific tags can be utilized, while `#if` preprocessor directives are available in C#.
+For XAML, platform-specific XML namespaces can be utilized, while `#if` preprocessor directives are available in C#.
 For more details, refer to the documentation on [Platform-Specific C#](xref:Uno.Development.PlatformSpecificCSharp) and [XAML Conditions](xref:Uno.Development.PlatformSpecificXaml).